genyrosk/genyrosk.github.io/content/posts/python-decorators/index.md

 result:  300
 ```

-Thank you for reading !
+I hope this helped.
+Thank you for reading!